Search

 Gut Health

 Gut-friendly products are hitting the shelves every day.
 It appears that gut health has become a mainstream topic rather than one simply understood by physicians and other healthcare professionals.6Eastlake D. Gut health: Why this consumer trend is here to stay.
 FoodNavigator Europe.
 Last updated 20 Mar 2024.
 Retrieved June 21, 2024 from https://www.foodnavigator.com/Article/2024/03/14/Gut-health-Why-this-consumer-trend-is-here-to-stay#.
-While Hippocrates may have been incorrect by proposing that all disease begins in the gut, there is no doubt the gut does play a critical role in human health and wellness.7Gunnars K. Does all disease begin in your gut?
+While Hippocrates may have been incorrect in proposing that all disease begins in the gut, there is no doubt the gut does play a critical role in human health and wellness.7Gunnars K. Does all disease begin in your gut?
 The surprising truth.
 Healthline.
 February 27, 2019.
 Retrieved June 21, 2024 from https://www.healthline.com/nutrition/does-all-disease-begin-in-the-gut.
-The primary consumer target for gut health is the microbiome (i.e., the totality of the trillions of microbes/bacteria living in our gut), and supportive supplements for gut health typically contain one of, or a combination of prebiotics and probiotics.
+The primary consumer target for gut health is the microbiome (i.e., the totality of the trillions of microbes/bacteria living in our gut), and supportive supplements for gut health typically contain one or a combination of prebiotics and probiotics.

 SPINS data8Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
 September 2024. indicates that, as of September 2024, prebiotics and probiotics saw a 6.1% year-over-year decline in sales.
 However, recent data indicates that this category is rebounding and is expected to trend upward again by Spring 2025.